Abortion Pill Reversal

 Have you taken the first dose of the abortion pill (Mifeprex or RU-486)?
 Do you regret your decision and wish you could reverse the effects of the abortion pill?

 We may be able to help!
-There is an effective process called abortion pill reversal.
-Contact us, time is of the essence!
+There is an effective treatment called abortion pill reversal.
+Contact us; time is of the essence!

 The abortion pill is the common name for a chemical abortion process that combines two medications: mifepristone and misoprostol.
 It is also referred to as medical abortion, self-managed abortion, or RU-486.
 After taking the first pill, some women regret their choice and want to reverse it.
 That’s where abortion pill reversal comes in.